Maltodextrin and sports nutrition - a bad combo

-Which is why at 33Shake we’ll never use maltodextrin or anything like it because we believe sports nutrition should deliver powerful performance and powerful health.
+Which is why at 33Fuel we’ll never use maltodextrin or anything like it because we believe sports nutrition should deliver powerful performance and powerful health.
 You simply can’t have one without the other.

 Want your sports nutrition without maltodextrin or any other cr*p?

 Welcome to our world.
-At 33Shake we believe sports nutrition should be awesome for your performance AND awesome for your health.
-Because you simply can't have one without the other.
+At 33Fuel we believe sports nutrition should be awesome for your performance AND awesome for your health.
+You simply can't have one without the other.